 Scientists successfully created a compound (Turinabol) that mimicked the anabolic effects of Dianabol but without the estrogenic side effects.

-In theory, Turinabol should build notably less amounts of muscle mass, with a lower anabolic rating of 54 vs 210 for Dianabol.
+In theory, Turinabol should build notably less muscle mass, with a lower anabolic rating of 54 vs. 210 for Dianabol.

 However, in our experience, Tbol-users often report building similar amounts of lean muscle to Dianabol.
-Although we see the overall weight gain being more prominent with Dbol, due to increased water retention.
+We see the overall weight gain being more prominent with Dbol due to increased water retention.

-Anecdotally, we have seen beginners take a standard dose of Turinabol and gain up to 15lbs of weight from a 6-8 week cycle.
+Anecdotally, we have seen beginners take a standard dose of Turinabol and gain up to 15 pounds of weight in a 6- to 8-week cycle.
 Furthermore, almost all of this weight was in the form of lean muscle tissue.

-In contrast, we have seen novices taking Dianabol and gaining over 20lbs from a 6-week cycle.
-The majority of this was muscle mass; however, 20-30% was attributed to water accumulation.
+In contrast, we have seen novices taking Dianabol and gaining over 20 pounds in a 6-week cycle.
+The majority of this was muscle mass; however, 20–30% was attributed to water accumulation.

 Both of these anabolic steroids will significantly increase muscular strength.
 However, we have found Dianabol to be superior in this regard, with it causing notable amounts of intracellular water retention—aiding adenosine triphosphate (ATP) energy production.

 However, strength gains on Turinabol are not to be underestimated, with a 1973 report detailing a female shot put athlete increasing her throwing distance by 2 meters in 11 weeks on a dose of 10 mg/day (1).

 Thus, Dianabol and Turinabol can both be used during bulking cycles; however, Dbol is the superior compound for sheer mass gain in the short term.
-Whereas Turinabol is more suitable for bodybuilders trying to lean bulk, whilst remaining as lean and aesthetic-looking as possible.
+Whereas Turinabol is more suitable for bodybuilders trying to lean bulk while remaining as lean and aesthetic-looking as possible.

 It is worth noting that results on Dianabol may be obtained notably faster than Turinabol, due to Dbol containing shorter esters and possessing a shorter half-life (3-6 hours vs. Tbol’s 16 hours).

 Bodybuilders who see us almost always utilize Dianabol in bulking cycles; however, Turinabol is utilized in both bulking and cutting cycles.